Saturday, March 10, 2012

 1974: John Denver recorded "Annie's Song" and "Thank God I'm A Country Boy".

-1974: Bad Company appeared live for the first time in Newcastle, England.
+1974: Bad Company appeared live for the first time at the Newcastle City Hall in Newcastle-upon-Tyne, England.

 1975: Carole King was a guest star on The Mary Tyler Moore show on CBS-TV.